 Synchronizes the availability zones in the environment with the specified map.
-The following additional parameters apply to the sync-availability-zones action.
+The following additional parameters are supported.

 Parameter Mandatory or Optional Description filename ZONE-MAP Optional Path to the file containing the availability zone map.
 The file must be in JSON format.